Using CCTV at your home

 - Before you install the system, consider speaking to your neighbours and explaining what you are doing.
-Listen to any objections or concerns they may have.
+Listen to any objections or complaints they may have.
 It may also be useful to invite your neighbours to view the footage you capture.
-This may relieve any concerns they have about your use of CCTV.
+This may relieve any complaints they have about your use of CCTV.
 It may also avoid disputes escalating or complaints being made about your recording.

 - The phrase ‘domestic CCTV system’ refers to the use of any video surveillance equipment mounted or fixed on your home.
 It can include cameras fitted to doorbells.